Syniurge/ShieldControllerWinDriver/README.md

+**IMPORTANT: this driver doesn't support the 2017 Shield Controller yet.
+Support is planned but until then, the new model is already partially supported out-of-the-box by the generic Windows driver.**

 NVIDIA Shield Controller Windows driver
 =======================
 This small USB filter driver intercepts and tweaks the HID Report Descriptor to make DirectInput detect it as a gamepad.
 It also emulates a force feedback device for rumble support in both DirectInput and Xinput games, tweaks the input data of the trackpad to make it usable, and adds support for the volume increment/decrement buttons.